-Students pursuing a MA in sociology may choose an emphasis in general sociology; sex and gender; crime, delinquency, and corrections; race and ethnicity; cultural studies; or conflict analysis and management.
-The general sociology emphasis allows maximum flexibility in the application of sociological knowledge to the analysis of social processes and systems.
+Students pursuing a MA in sociology may choose an emphasis in conflict analysis and management; crime, delinquency, and corrections; race and ethnicity; sex and gender; or the sociology of culture.
+The sociology of culture emphasis allows maximum flexibility in the application of sociological knowledge to the analysis of social processes and systems.
 All emphases are appropriate for those anticipating further graduate study leading to the doctorate in sociology.

 Designed as a small and selective graduate program, the MA enables students to enjoy the benefits of a personal mentoring experience as they gain skills in both basic and applied research.
 In addition to required and elective coursework, students are required to complete a master’s thesis to demonstrate their ability to carry out independent research.
 The thesis consists of a substantial sociological research or theoretical project that will contribute to sociological knowledge.

 An accelerated master's option is available to students in the bachelor's program.
 See Sociology, BA/Sociology, Accelerated MA for specific requirements.

 SOCI 620 - Methods and Logic of Social Inquiry Credits: 3

 SOCI 632 - Evaluation Research for Social Programs Credits: 3

 SOCI 633 - Special Topics in Sociology Credits: 3 (when topic is Feminist Methods, Feminist Theory, or Critical Ethnography)